ManoelCortesMendez/pixel-art-maker/README.md

 Built with:

-* Vanilla HTML, CSS, and JS
+* Vanilla HTML, CSS, and JS.
-* CSS flex-box layout --- for main layout
+* CSS flex-box layout --- for main layout.
-* CSS grid layout --- for tool palette
+* CSS grid layout --- for tool palette.

+## TODO

+* Reset cell to white on double click.
+* Draw rectangles by dragging.
+* Save canvas as image.